keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 }
 {% endhighlight %}

-which causes the primary key from users (i.e. the `id` property) to be added to the child table `user-address` as a `userId` column.
-Also it sets it as the primary key for the `user-address` table.
+adds the primary key from users (i.e., the `id` property) to the child table `user-address` as a `userId` column.
-The third part is
+It also sets it as the primary key for the `user-address` table.

+And the third part:

 {% highlight json %}
 "index": {